tellurianinteractive/LocoNetMonitor/README.md

 This saves administration work of registering address reservaltions for FREMO members.

 A few weeks before the meeting opens, other participants will have the option to reserve loco adresses.
-Of course, the application will guarantee that an adress can only be booked by one person.
+Of course, the application will guarantee that an adress can only be reserved by one person.